-The first up to the seventeenth characters are the same as the dataset being updated and therefore conform to the rules described in clause 13.3.2.
+The first character up to the final underscore character are the same as the dataset being updated and therefore conform to the rules described in clause 13.3.2.

 The next character must be an underscore “_”.

 The next three characters must be numerical (0-9) characters to indicate the place of the update dataset in the update sequence.

+The maximum length of the name must be 64 characters including the extension and its preceding “.” character.